vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 run, including the two earlier attempts under Vehicle 0.27.1 that failed because of the bug described above, which is how the bug was found.
 Two habits from that episode carry over to any property-driven training project.
-Check the compiled loss against the quantifier before training, by evaluating it at several radii.
-And treat a constraint loss that falls while the verified count also falls as a pipeline bug, not a training
-difficulty: the surrogate and the property have come apart, and the fix is upstream of the hyper-parameters.
+Check the compiled loss against the quantifier before training: evaluate it on a fixed network at several radii, and for a `forall` over the neighbourhood it must not fall as the neighbourhood grows.
+And treat a constraint loss that falls while the verified count also falls as a pipeline bug, not a training difficulty: the surrogate and the property have come apart, and the fix is upstream of the hyper-parameters.

+## Where this leaves us

+Part II set out three problems.
+The experiment answers the first directly: the property that was trained for and the property that was verified are the same `.vcl` text, compiled two ways, and nothing was translated by hand.
+It does not exercise the other two.
+The input region is an $\epsilon$-cube and the conclusion holds one label fixed, so the same result could in principle have been reached by adversarial training with the right choice of loss.
+What the specification buys becomes visible only when the region is a hyper-rectangle that no ball describes, or the conclusion is a disjunction with no label to hold fixed, as in the ACAS Xu property of Chapter 2.
+The machinery is identical: the same `load_specification`, the same blended objective, the same verification command.
+This chapter has shown, in the simplest case where the answer can be checked against Part I's baseline, that the machinery does what it claims.
+The third of Chapter 1's challenges, integrating property-driven training with verification, is in that sense met for robustness; extending the measurement to richer specifications is the natural next experiment, and the exercises point the way.

 # Exercises